open-tale/open-tale.github.io/_docs/05-skills.md

 * The maximum range is equal to the Magicy level, in meters.

 * Removes any mark of level below SP

+## 5.2.
+Passive skills

+### 5.2.1.
+Close-range combat

+#### Thirst for Blood

+If an attack made with a close-range weapon brings the target's HP down to 0, the player may choose another target.
+Upon choosing it, the character moves towards it and, if possible, attacks it with another close-range attack.

+The path towards the new target must be the shortest known one.
+The score for the movement range is calculated with a new roll for Motion and the damage dealt to the new target is equal to the excess of damage dealt to the previous one, piercing the new target's Defense.

+#### Dash Attack

+When performing a close-range attack on a target right after moving from a cell that is not adjacent to that target to a cell that is  adjacent to that target, the AP gets a bonus of 1 point.

+Dash Attacks can hit multiple targets if the restrictions are satisfied.

+#### Side Slash

+When performing a close-range attack on a target right after moving from a cell that is adjacent to that target to another cell that is also adjacent to that target, the AP gets a bonus of 1 point.

+Side Slashes can hit multiple targets if the restrictions are satisfied.

+#### Vengeful Scar

+On the first turn after getting hit by a long-range attack, the character rolls for Motion with a Superiority modifier if moving towards the attacker through the shortest known path.

+#### Confident Blow

+On the first turn after completely defending an attack or a skill from a target, when attacking that same target, apply the Superiority roll modifier.

+#### Made of Stone

+Upon completelly defending an attack or a skill, the character's Defense is increased by 1 until the beginning of its next turn.

+#### Defensive Nerves

+Upon completelly defending an attack or a skill, the character is healed by 1 point.
+If the agressor rolled with an Advantage modifier, the healing amount is 2, instead.
+If the agressor rolled with a Superiority modifier, the healing amount is 3, instead.

+#### Die Hard

+If the character's health is below one quarter of its maximum Health Points, add one third of its Strength to the character's Defense.

+### 5.2.2.
+Long-range combat

+#### The Running Shooter

+The character can move and attack with a long-range weapon at the same time.
+To do so, roll for Motion and then roll for Dexterity.
+Choose the character's destination, the cell from which the character will shoot and the target.

+#### Deadly Tower

+If the character hasn't moved since the last attack with a long-range weapon, when rolling for Dexterity to perfor an attack with a long-range weapon, add 1 extra point to the AP.
+This (cummulative) effect only wears off upon moving.

+#### Sharp Shooter

+The character becomes able to attack more than 1 target at the same time without applying Disadvantage or Inferiority roll modifiers.

+#### True Sight

+When attacking with a long-range weapon, the maximum range limit is increased by half of the character's Dexterity.
+If the character's Dexterity is odd, add 1 to it before dividing by 2.

+#### Power Strafe

+When attacking with a long-range weapon, each die explosion can be used to deal extra damage to other character within the attack range and who weren't hit yet on this turn.

+#### Trickery Casts

+When rolling for Motion **after** rolling for Magicy in the same turn, apply the Superiority modifier.

+#### Bouncing Energy

+When dice explode on Magical Bolts, extra damage can be applied to enemies other than the initial target.
+The extra damage is equal to the total explosion score and the extra number of targets is equal to the number of explosions.

+Such damage pierces Defense, but the affected enemies must be within the Magical Bolt range (from the caster).

+#### Bigger Bombs

+Magical Bombs can have radii of 2m instead of 1m, if intended by the caster.

+#### Hazard

+After casting Magical Burst and calculating the explosion range, the damage is increased by the number of victims within the area of effect.

+#### Burst Mastery

+The character becomes able to limit the radius of Magical Burst as intended.

+#### Urgent Healer

+When casting Heal on a target who's below one third of its total Health Points, apply the Superiority modifier.

+#### Source of Health

+For each explosion that happens when the character casts Heal, a character that hasn't been healed yet on this turn can be healed by half of the exploded score.
+If the exploded score is odd, add 1 to it before dividing by 2.

+#### Brave Medic

+When casting Heal on someone else from a distance of 1m, add one third of the character's Magicy to the amount healed.

+#### Dispellary

+When successfully dispelling a mark, the character becomes able to dispell another mark whose level is lesser than the first one's.
+This second mark dispell does not trigger Dispellary.

+#### Dispell Mastery

+When dispelling a mark of level *X*, reaching a skill power of *X* - 1 is enough to succeed.

+#### Divine Bolster

+Characters under the effect of your Bolster marks are also blessed with one extra point of Defense, Toughness and Willpower.